ishitabakshi/DS1002/README.md

- This is the GitHub repository for Data Science 1002 at UVA.
+GitHub repository for Data Science 1002.